Kelepi Tanginoa

-Kelepi Tanginoa (/kəlɛpi tæŋgənoʊə/) (born 1 March 1994) is an Australian professional rugby league footballer who plays as a forward and for Hull Kingston Rovers in the Super League.
+Kelepi Tanginoa (/kəlɛpi tæŋgənoʊə/) (born 1 March 1994) is an Australian professional rugby league footballer who plays as a forward and for the Warrington Wolves in the Super League.

-He previously played for Wakefield Trinity in the Super League and the Parramatta Eels, North Queensland Cowboys and the Manly-Warringah Sea Eagles in the NRL.
+He previously played for Wakefield Trinity and Hull KR in the Super League and the Parramatta Eels, North Queensland Cowboys and the Manly-Warringah Sea Eagles in the NRL.

 Background

 Tanginoa was born in Auburn, New South Wales, Australia.

 He played his junior football for the Canley Heights Dragons, CVD Edensor Park Cobras and Cabramatta Two Blues before being signed by the Parramatta Eels, playing for their Harold Matthews Cup, SG Ball Cup and NYC teams.
 He attended Westfields Sport High School where he represented the Australian Schoolboys in 2012.
 In 2010, Tanginoa represented the New South Wales under-16s side and in 2012 represented the New South Wales under-18s.

 Playing career

 2013

 In round 2 of the 2013 NRL season, Tanginoa made his NRL debut for the Eels against the Canterbury-Bankstown Bulldogs.
 In April, Tanginoa played for the New South Wales Under 20s team.
 He played 9 games for Parramatta in his rookie year before succumbing to a fractured hand and then a stress fracture in his right foot.
 Parramatta would finish the 2013 NRL season in last place on the table for the second consecutive year.

 In July 2013, Tanginoa re-signed with the Parramatta club on a two-year contract.